ropensci/vcr/tests/testthat/_snaps/use_cassette.md

       })
     Condition
       Error in `local_cassette()`:
-      ! `name` must not be the same as an existing cassette.
+      ! `name`, "foo", must not be the same as an existing cassette.